Press | Media

 Cancel

-• The computer graphic shows the functional principle of switchable adhesives.
+• The computer graphic shows a simplified visualization of the building construction.

 © Fraunhofer WKI